-Christina Campsall is a graduate of the Artist Diploma Program in Classical Vocal Performance from the Glenn Gould School of the Royal Conservatory of Music, Ms. Campsall was a two time recipient of the Liliane Szenteleky Vocal Scholarship.
-Her operatic performances at the conservatory included "Ruggiero" in Handel's Alcina, “Elle” in Poulenc’s La voix humaine, and the title role in Offenbach's La belle Hélène.
+During her studies at he Glenn Gould School of the Royal Conservatory of Music, Ms. Campsall was a two time recipient of the Liliane Szenteleky Vocal Scholarship.
+Her operatic performances at the conservatory included Ruggiero in Handel's Alcina, Elle in Poulenc’s La voix humaine, and Hélène in Offenbach's La belle Hélène.
 She was a soloist in Berio’s Folk Songs, and the alto soloist with the Royal Conservatory Orchestra in Beethoven's Symphony No. 9.
-Outside of school, Ms. Campsall performed the title role in MYOpera's production of Britten's The Rape of Lucretia.
-She was also awarded first place in the Graduate School Level/Young Professional category at the 2014 NATS Competition, and placed second in the 2014/15 Clifford Poole Vocal Competition.
+Outside of school, Ms. Campsall performed as Lucretia in MYOpera's production of Britten's The Rape of Lucretia.
+She was also awarded first place in the Graduate School Level/Young Professional category at the NATS Competition, and placed second in the Clifford Poole Vocal Competition.
 Ms. Campsall performed as the alto soloist with the Estonian National Male Choir, and the Cathedral Bluffs Symphony Orchestra, in Brahm's Alto Rhapsody.
-She is currently studying with Neil Semer.